waxim/slimmvc/readme.md

 I may well add the option to add an error class from which you can handle the routes to errors yourself, likely using http codes on an error view.
 I'll almost cirtainly be adding the option to overwrite http_code from the controller so if you send an error return you can also set a code.

 ## Events
-SlimMVC contains extensive Event support to make the code as extenable as possible, instead of having to edit core functionality you can attach functions to the system events.
+SlimMVC contains extensive Event support, which is provided by an edited version of ericbarnes (CodeIgniter-Events)[https://github.com/ericbarnes/CodeIgniter-Events] to make the code as extenable as possible, instead of having to edit core functionality you can attach functions to the system events.

+To register an event you can use

+    Events::register('event_name_here', array('class_name_or_object_ref', 'method_name'));

+If you build your events as classes and add them to the "Events" folder they will be automatically included.

 ### first_event
 This is the very first event fired by the system, before 'events' are event included so it should only be used to add events from your 'MY' core files.